SALARY NEGOTIATION AND ARBITRATION IN SPORTS

 (BANKRUPTCY LAW – 3090 and 4000)

 For J.D. students, the course requires prior approval by the Director of the LL.M. in Bankruptcy Program Under the supervision and direction of the faculty member, the class will research, draft and file an amicus brief in a Under the supervision and direction of the faculty member, pending U.S. Supreme Court bankruptcy appeal (or Court of Appeals case if there is no appropriate Supreme Court appeal).
 Students will also study brief writing and the amicus concept.
 Written assignments will include at least one research memo and a section of the amicus brief.
 Grading will be based on the quality of the student's research and written work, and on the student's contribution to the amicus brief project.
 Although there is a classroom component to the course, the majority of the work will be concentrated in the period when the brief is written.
 Since the brief deadline could be in either semester, students must commit to both semesters of the course.
-Enrollment is limited.
-Pre-requisite: CREDITORS’ RIGHTS.
+Enrollment is limited, By permission of Director.

 SUPREME COURT HISTORY: ERAS & JUSTICES